nic-dgl104-winter-2022/class-textbook/ch7/README.md

 <br>

 <p align="justify">
-Design patterns are concepts of solutions that solve recurring problems in software development.
+Design patterns are concepts of solutions that solve commonly recurring issues in software development.
 You can implement them with different programming languages or even different platforms.
-Design patterns are meant to solve the problem in a context.
+The purpose of design patterns is to solve the problem within a context.
 If you exploit them without consideration, you might turn them into anti-patterns and make your solution risky.
-Since the design patterns address the concurrent problems of the programming language C++, modern languages take advantage of them and improve their drawbacks.
-Thus, you might have been familiar with some of them.
+Since the design patterns address the concurrent problems of the programming language C++, modern languages take advantage of it and implement them with a different mechanism.
+Thus, you might have been familiar with some of the patterns.
 You do not have to acknowledge all design patterns; instead, try to pick up which you find the most familiar.</p>

 <br>